enthought/traits/docs/source/traits_user_manual/advanced.rst

 The Traits adaptation package provide a class for this common case, :class:`~traits.adaptation.cached_adapter_factory.CachedAdapterFactory`.
-The class defines one trait, a ``factory`` that actually creates the adapters.
+The class defines one trait, a :attr:`factory` that actually creates the adapters.
 Caching is done per instance of the adaptee object.

 For example::